JoshTyan/ICS-167-Game-Project/ICS 167 Game Project/readme.txt

 Two family of objects with 5 objects in each family.
-Character Family (Knight, Archer, Mage, Priest, Witch) Potion Family (Heal 1 Potion, Heal 2 Potion, Heal 3 Potion, Heal 4 Potion, Heal 5 Potion) Character Family uses inheritence.
+Character Family (Knight, Archer, Mage, Priest, Witch) Potion Family (Heal 1 Potion, Heal 2 Potion, Heal 3 Potion, Heal 4 Potion, Heal 5 Potion) Character Family uses inheritance.

 Playtest 1 Build Info
 Contains 2 Scenes
 - Game Arena/Map Scene
-- Title Screen Menu Scene
+- Title Screen/Menu Scene

 Has a pause menu that can close the game.

+To play the game again pause go then navigate to the main menu, and then click on single player again.

 Windows build.